• You may not chair or moderate a session in which you are a presenter or a discussant.

 • Proposals may not be organized as “memorial sessions,” or sessions dedicated to the memory of a scholar.
 However, sessions may be organized around any scholar’s academic works and the scholar’s contribution to the academy.
 Any such submission will be subject to the same criteria as other submissions for evaluation.
 To host a non-academic memorial evening session, please contact the AJS for assistance.

 Diversity and inclusiveness are core AJS values.
-We are committed to eliminating barriers to full participation based on sex, sexual orientation, gender identity, religion, race, ethnicity, and ability.
 Diversity encourages innovation and creativity, and strengthens the community by harnessing a variety of skills, perspectives, talents, and resources to meet new challenges.
 We ask that session organizers keep these values in mind as they assemble session participants so that our conference will reflect the diversity in our membership.
 To help achieve this goal, we have assembled resources for creating successful and diverse conference panels.

 In particular, we expect panel submissions to demonstrate: